OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

    // highlight or note, by sending only the 'sharedWith' field and
    // leaving all other fields absent.

+   //Created from a DOM Range indicating a user-selection.
+   //NOTE: Does not currently exist as a creatable entity, only
+   //an abstract concept.
+   struct SelectedRange : Bookmark {
+        string selectedText; //Populated from the Range object's string value: http://dvcs.w3.org/hg/domcore/raw-file/tip/Overview.html#dom-range-stringifier
+   }

-   struct Highlight : Bookmark {
+   struct Highlight : SelectedRange {
-        string highlightedText; //As created by the DOM Range object's string value string style; // one of 'redaction' or 'plain'.
-If missing, assume 'plain' }
+        string style; //Variants of highlights.
+Currently, 'plain' required }

+   struct Redaction : SelectedRange {}

    mixin Threadable {
 	   oid_t inReplyTo;